-- 1. As outlined in the learning plan, apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulation laws, and interactions within and among political, economic, environmental, social and legal systems associated with the occupation and the business industry. - Demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and business/industry.
+1. Apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulation laws, and interactions within and among political, economic, environmental, social and legal systems associated with the occupation and the business industry.

+2. Demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and business/industry.

-- 1. Identifies clinical reasoning and knowledge based on the associate degree-nursing program of study and evidence-based practice outcomes as a basis for decision making in nursing practice. - Identify the physical and mental health status, needs, and preferences of culturally, ethnically, and socially diverse patients and their families based upon interpretation of comprehensive health assessment findings compared with evidence-based health data derived from the associate degree-nursing program of study.
-(Faculty Defined) - 3.
-Identify assessment data to identify problems, formulate goals/outcomes, and develop plans of care for patients and their families using information from evidence-based practice in collaboration with patients, their families, and the interdisciplinary health care team.
-(Faculty Defined) - 4.
-Provide safe, compassionate, comprehensive nursing care to patients and their families through a broad array of health care services.
-(Faculty Defined) - 5.
-Implement the plan of care for patients and their families within legal, ethical, and regulatory parameters and in consideration of disease prevention, wellness, and promotion of health lifestyles.
-(Faculty Defined) - 6.
-Evaluate and report patient outcomes and responses to therapeutic interventions in comparison to benchmarks from evidence-based practice, and plan follow-up nursing care.
-(Faculty Defined) - 7.
-Identify, implement, and evaluate teaching plans for patients and their families to address health promotion, maintenance, and restoration.
-(Faculty Defined) - 8.
+- 1. Identifies clinical reasoning and knowledge based on the associate degree-nursing program of study and evidence-based practice outcomes as a basis for decision making in nursing practice. - 2.
+Identify the physical and mental health status, needs, and preferences of culturally, ethnically, and socially diverse patients and their families based upon interpretation of comprehensive health assessment findings compared with evidence-based health data derived from the associate degree-nursing program of study. - 3.
+Identify assessment data to identify problems, formulate goals/outcomes, and develop plans of care for patients and their families using information from evidence-based practice in collaboration with patients, their families, and the interdisciplinary health care team. - 4.
+Provide safe, compassionate, comprehensive nursing care to patients and their families through a broad array of health care services. - 5.
+Implement the plan of care for patients and their families within legal, ethical, and regulatory parameters and in consideration of disease prevention, wellness, and promotion of health lifestyles. - 6.
+Evaluate and report patient outcomes and responses to therapeutic interventions in comparison to benchmarks from evidence-based practice, and plan follow-up nursing care. - 7.
+Identify, implement, and evaluate teaching plans for patients and their families to address health promotion, maintenance, and restoration. - 8.
 Demonstrate basic nursing skills to provide safe therapeutic nursing interventions to the individual patient and family.

-(Faculty Defined) - 9.
-Use effective communication skills to interact with individual patients and their families.
-(Faculty Defined)
+9. Use effective communication skills to interact with individual patients and their families.

-- 1. Function within the nurse's legal scope of practice and in accordance with the policies and procedures of the host facility.
-(Faculty Defined) - 2.
-Assume responsibility and accountability for the quality of nursing care provided to patients and their families.
-(Faculty Defined) - 3.
-Identify activities that promote the development and practice of professional nursing.
-(Faculty Defined) - 4.
+- 1. Function within the nurse's legal scope of practice and in accordance with the policies and procedures of the host facility. - 2.
+Assume responsibility and accountability for the quality of nursing care provided to patients and their families. - 3.
+Identify activities that promote the development and practice of professional nursing. - 4.
 Demonstrate responsibility for continued competence in nursing practice, and develop insight through reflection, self-analysis, self-care, and lifelong learning.
-(Faculty Defined)

-- Demonstrate knowledge the Texas Nursing Practice Act and the Texas Board of Nursing Rules that emphasize safety, as well as all federal, state, and local government and accreditation organization safety requirements and standards.
-(Faculty Defined) - 2.
-Implement measures to promote quality and a safe environment for patients, self, and others.
-(Faculty Defined) - 3.
-Formulate goals and outcomes using evidence-based data to reduce patient risks.
-(Faculty Defined) - 4.
+- 1. Demonstrate knowledge the Texas Nursing Practice Act and the Texas Board of Nursing Rules that emphasize safety, as well as all federal, state, and local government and accreditation organization safety requirements and standards. - 2.
+Implement measures to promote quality and a safe environment for patients, self, and others. - 3.
+Formulate goals and outcomes using evidence-based data to reduce patient risks. - 4.
 Comply with mandatory reporting requirements of the Texas Nursing Practice Act.
-(Faculty Defined)

-- 1. Identify how nurses coordinate, collaborate, and communicate with patients, their families, and the interdisciplinary health care team to plan, deliver, and evaluate patient-centered care.
-(Faculty Defined) - 2.
+- 1. Identify how nurses coordinate, collaborate, and communicate with patients, their families, and the interdisciplinary health care team to plan, deliver, and evaluate patient-centered care. - 2.
 Serve as a health care advocate in monitoring and promoting quality and access to health care for patients and their families.

-(Faculty Defined) - 3.
-Identify patients and their families that could benefit from referral resources that facilitate continuity of care; health promotion, maintenance and restoration, and ensure confidentiality.
-(Faculty Defined) - Communicate and collaborate in a timely manner with members of the interdisciplinary health care team to promote and maintain optimal health status of patients and their families.
-(Faculty Defined) - 5.
+- 3. Identify patients and their families that could benefit from referral resources that facilitate continuity of care; health promotion, maintenance and restoration, and ensure confidentiality. - 4.
+Communicate and collaborate in a timely manner with members of the interdisciplinary health care team to promote and maintain optimal health status of patients and their families. - 5.
 Communicate and manage information using technology to support decision making to improve patient care.
-(Faculty Defined)